Mitchell-C-Bolton/Assignment_3/README.md

 # 📝 Defeat the Evil Wizard

 Defeat the Evil Wizard is a command-line RPG where you create and control your own hero character, such as a Warrior, Mage, or custom class, to battle the Evil Wizard.
-Using a simple menu system, players can perform actions like attacking, using special abilities, healing, and viewing stats.
+Using a simple menu system, players can perform actions like attacking, using special abilities, and healing.

 ## 🔧 Features